mnarizzano/mm2smv/docs/urs/urs.md

 ### 2.1 Context and Motivation
 <a name="sp2.2"></a>
-In computer science(in particular in Artificial Intelligence), model checking is a method for checking whether a finite-state model of a system meets a given specification.
-In model checking we need a model of the system and a property written in some logic and a tool called model checker that checks if the model satisfy the property.
-One of the most used model checker is NuSMV, a model checker that takes in input a finite state machine in a language called SMV and a property written in Linear Temporal Logic (LTL), or Computational Tree Logic.
+In computer science (in particular in Artificial Intelligence), model checking is a method for checking whether a finite-state model of a system meets a given specification.
+In model checking given a system model and a formal property the model chercker checks if the model satisfy the property.
+NuSMV is one of the most used model checker and it takes in input a finite state machine in a language called SMV and a formal property written in Linear Temporal Logic (LTL), or Computational Tree Logic.
 The model written in SMV usually define a Kripke Structure a type of Finite State Machine.
 However one of the most used languages for defining Reactive Systems are the Mealy Machines.
-So if you want to use NuSMV to model check the SMV against some LTL property you need a converter from a file representing a Mealy Machine to a SMV file.
+So in order to use NuSMV to model check a mealy machine against some LTL property we need to translate the mealy machine into a a SMV file.

 ### 2.2 Project Obectives
 <a name="p3"></a>